asyncapi/generator-react-sdk/API.md

 <a name="transpileFiles"></a>

 ## transpileFiles(directory, outputDir, options)
-Transpile files in directory and write it to an output directory, if no errors are thrown it completed successfully.
+Transpile files in a given directory (and sub directory if recursive option are passed) and write it to an output directory, if no errors are thrown it completed successfully.

 **Kind**: global function